shroomwastaken/aoc2025/README.md

 # aoc2025
-my solutions for aoc2025, written in c
+my solutions for aoc2025, written in c without the use of any external dependencies. (only stdlib is used)

 ## building
 ```